dvdvideo1234/EnvironmentOrganizer/readme.md

      perfmaxcolobj --> Maximum collision per object per tick

 Q: How can I save my custom settings to a file so everytime when Gmod loads, it reads it?
-A: First the envorg_hashvar is set to "user".
+A: First the envorg_datasrc is set to "user".
 You have to adjust all the convars in "So which custom environment variables were included ?" ( Above ! ) to the desired values for your server, then use the <adjuster-member> commands to update the current settings.
 After you are done, they become final as the game is currently using them.
 You must use "envorg_storevalues <cutom-name>".
 The